sschuhmi/sschuhmi.github.io/_posts/2024-10-06-PredictingFootballResults.md

 Immanent to this way of calculating and adding up the match statistics is that there are neither missing values nor duplicates in the feature set included, as each cell is calculated (even if an event did not occur, there is still a zero and not a NaN as the cell value) exactly once per feature and team.

+What was finally needed was scaling of the feature values: As the events occur in (partially) significantly different magnitudes, they need to be scaled before they can be used by Machine Learning algorithms, since otherwise, features would not be equally weighted by the algorithms.
+To scale the results in a positive range of floating-point numbers between zero (meaning this event type did not happen at all in this match) and one (meaning this event type happens most often in this match), we used scikit-learn´s standard MinMaxScaler [[5]](#ref5)

 Summarizing, there are 179,136 out of the originally 417,221 events remaining for further analysis within this project.

 ## Implementation